mobilecoinfoundation/mcips/text/0057-update-mixin-uniqueness-rules-for-scis.md

   collisions.
 Testing by enforcing hard rules at the level of the consensus network is insufficient to ensure security and correctness of the implementation.

+Another concern which was raised in review is that the stauts quo allows an active attack along the following lines:

+* Adversary creates an SCI, selecting as a mixin a TxOut that is conjectured to belong to the victim.
+* Victim tries to match against this SCI, building a transaction using it
+* Adversary observes the `DuplicateRingElement` error and gets nontrivial statistical insight into the victim's TxOut set.

+This proposal mitigates this concern.

 # Prior art
 [prior-art]: #prior-art

 [MCIP 17](https://github.com/mobilecoinfoundation/mcips/pull/17) discussed alternative ring selection strategies.

-To our knowledge, no other block chains using ring signatures have a feature like MCIP 31, so we don't expect to find prior art around this.
+To our knowledge, no other blockchains using ring signatures have a feature like MCIP 31, so we don't expect to find prior art around this.

 # Unresolved questions